Co-ops

 These conditions end up favoring buyers with low(ish) incomes but significant assets, like retirees, young buyers whose parents are helping them out, or those with trust funds or an inheritance to lean on—not exactly the demographic you think of when talking about affordable housing.

 If you need help finding a lender, the listing agent for the apartment should be able to point you in the right direction.
 There are some banks that approve financing for HDFCs or offer special programs for first-time buyers, but identifying these opportunities takes some effort.
-The NYC Department of Housing Preservation and Development has a HomeFirst Downpayment Assistance program, too.
+The NYC Department of Housing Preservation and Development has a HomeFirst Downpayment Assistance program.

 “The price of an apartment may not be market price, but because it’s difficult to secure financing, you often have to come up with cash, and most people who would qualify for an HDFC under the income requirements do not have $250,000 lying around,” Joseph says.

 That said, this seizure of property—amounting to tens of millions of dollars—has been part of a class action legal fight, and HDFC owners won a significant victory in 2021 when the U.S. Court of Appeals for the Second Circuit ruled that their lawsuit could proceed.
 It’s been argued that the seizure of these buildings targets communities of color, taking away the opportunity to generate inter-generational wealth.
+The case was eventually settled in March 2024, in which the NY State Office of Court Administration agreed to implement protections for homeowners across the state.

 "I really like my neighbors," she says.
 "As a born-and-bred New Yorker, it's really refreshing to be in a building where almost everyone is older and has been here for a long time (especially in a neighborhood like Williamsburg).
 My downstairs neighbor grew up in her apartment, and a girl on the first floor is living in the apartment her mom bought in the ’80s.
 There are a lot of interesting characters and everyone is laid back."

-As with many HDFCs, Alice's apartment was in less-than-mint condition when she moved in, lacking basics like a stove and kitchen sink (to complicate matters further, the unit was an estate-sale that had sat empty for years).
+As with many HDFCs, Alice's apartment was in less-than-mint condition when she moved in, lacking basics like a stove and kitchen sink (to complicate matters further, the unit was an estate sale that had sat empty for years).
 "Oh God, it was a dump," she says.
 "It had been vacant for 10 years before I had moved in, so it was completely infested with roaches."

 HDFCs brick underground